ycorcos1/label-verify/README.md

 6. **Browser Storage Limits**: Very large numbers of reports may approach browser storage quotas (typically 50MB+).

+7. **Lenient Containment Matching**: Field comparison passes if expected is contained in extracted (e.g., "Wine" passes against "Wine Cooler").
+May be too permissive for strict validation needs.

+8. **Candidate Selection**: When multiple conflicting values are found across images, the app shows candidates but doesn't allow selecting the correct one—only manual editing is available.

 ---

 ## Future Improvements